 co‐enzymes: chemical components that optimize enzyme function

-protein receptors and cell signalling pathways: protein communication docking points that elicit cellular activity once in contact with relevant chemicals
+protein receptors and cell signaling pathways: protein communication docking points that elicit cellular activity once in contact with relevant chemicals

-transport proteins: exist in cells and act as communication mediums for processes signalled outside of cells
+transport proteins: exist in cells and act as communication mediums for processes signaled outside of cells

-5: What are”soluble units” and what is the most basic of these macronutrients?
+5: What is “soluble units” and what is the most basic of these macronutrients?

 protein: amino acids